rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-else-with-unless"></a>
-  Never use `unless` with `else`.
+  Do not use `unless` with `else`.
 Rewrite these with the positive case first.
 <sup>[[link](#no-else-with-unless)]</sup>

   ```Ruby